amponce/dispute-debt/README.md

 - Use proper heading structure and semantic HTML
 - Follow accessibility best practices for all components
 - Use VA utility classes (vads-u-*) for spacing and layout
+- Follow the 8-point grid system for consistent spacing
+- Use proper font-family classes:
+  - `vads-u-font-family--serif` for headings (uses Bitter font)
+  - `vads-u-font-family--sans` for body text (uses Source Sans Pro)

+### Typography and Spacing Guidelines

+- Use `vads-u-font-size--h2` for main page headings (h1 elements)
+- Use `vads-u-font-size--h3` for section headings (h2 elements)
+- Always add `vads-u-font-weight--bold` to headings
+- Use consistent margins:
+  - `vads-u-margin-top--0` for h1 elements
+  - `vads-u-margin-top--4` for h2 elements
+  - `vads-u-margin-bottom--3` for all headings
+- For introductory text, use the `va-introtext` class with `vads-u-font-family--sans`

 ### Customizing Core Components